NativeScript/docs-v7/ui/layouts.md

 > **NOTE:** Experimental feature v1.6+

-With version 1.6.0 NativeScript support percentage values for `width`, `height` and `margins`.
+With version 1.6.0, NativeScript supports percentage values for `width`, `height` and `margins`.
-When layout pass begins first the percent values are calculated based on parent available size.
-This means that on vertical `StackLayout` if you place two `Buttons` with `height='50%'` they will get all the available height (e.g. they will fill the `StackLayout` vertically.).
+When a layout pass begins, first the percent values are calculated based on parent available size.
+This means that on vertical `StackLayout` if you place two `Buttons` with `height='50%'` they will get all the available height (e.g., they will fill the `StackLayout` vertically.).
-Same applies for margin properties.
-For example if you set `marginLeft='5%'` the element will have margin which corresponds to 5% from parent available width.
+The same applies for margin properties.
+For example, if you set `marginLeft='5%'`, the element will have a margin that corresponds to 5% from parent available width. <Comment: The last part of this sentence does not make sense to me.
+Do you mean, "5% of the parent's available width"?>